CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 All executables installed via the above releases are expected to be in the `/usr/bin` directory.
 A base node_exporter systemd file is expected to be in place already.
 An example one can be found here:

 https://github.com/lest/prometheus-rpm/tree/master/node_exporter

+A base blackbox_exporter systemd file is also expected to be in place.
+No examples are currently available.

 The files contained in this repository are assumed to be installed in the following locations with the following names.
 In the instructions below, you should replace a double-hash (`##`) with the two-digit major version of PostgreSQL you are running (ex: 95, 96, 10, etc.).